Commercial Braziers

 Can a braiser be used as a skillet?

-Braisers can be used to brown foods, similar to a skillet, however the broad base and straight sides make is less functional than a typical skillet.
+Braisers can be used to brown foods, similar to a skillet, however, the broad base and straight sides make it less functional than a typical skillet.
 Braisers are best for braising dishes - browning meat and/or vegetables then adding liquid to be finished in the oven.
-Once removed from the oven, liquids can be quickly reduced on the stove top.
+Once removed from the oven, liquids can be quickly reduced on the stovetop.

 What's the difference between a braiser and a Dutch oven?

 A braiser (also called a rondeau) is a broad shallow pot with two looped handles.
 They are available with or without a lid.
-A Dutch oven is taller, typically very heavy pot with a tight fitting lid.
+A Dutch oven is taller, typically a very heavy pot with a tight-fitting lid.
 Both can be used on the stovetop and the oven.

 How do you use braising pans?

-Braising pans have a large base, giving you lots of space to browning meats and vegetables.
-Then add a small amount of liquid, cover and simmer on the stovetop or in the oven.
+Braising pans have a large base, giving you lots of space to brown meats and vegetables.
+Then add a small amount of liquid, cover, and simmer on the stovetop or in the oven.

 What size braiser should I get?